sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 For Root CA Certificates' key sizes, see section 6.3.2

-Root CA certificates and any certificates which chain up to them have:
+Root CA Certificates and any certificates which chain up to them have:

 - RSA keys whose modulus size in bits is divisible by 8, and is at least 2048 bits
 - ECDSA keys on the P-256, P-384 or P-521 curves.